-Figure 10 - Final Setup
+Figure 7 - Final Setup

-The final setup consists in configuring the MD and the UA to allow, respectively, monitoring of WF execution and invocations to the WF and SAs from the customer:
+The final setup consists in configuring the MD and the UA to allow, respectively, monitoring of WF execution and following invocations to the WF from the customer:

-- 1. The WF Manager (WM) retrieves from the template the events (e.g. context changes, faults,...) on which the workflow engine has to be notified - 2.
+- 1. The WF Manager (WM) retrieves from the template the events (e.g. context changes, faults,...) on which the work flow engine has to be notified - 2.
 The WM configures the MD with this information - 2.1.
 The MD subscribes to the CM to be notified about the specific context changes information - 3.
-Step from 3 to 6 are the final ones: the process is successful and all the information are passed back until the BVOm, that configures the UA in order to inform about the services to be invoked (i.e. SAs to be invoked directly and workflow deployed in the E_E).
+Step from 3 to 5 are the final ones: the process is successful and all the information are passed back until the component that has started the creation.
+The UA Cust configures itself to invoke the new workflow deployed in the E_E.